Stefan Liebich

-Stefan Liebich (born 30 December 1972) is a German politician, who served as a member of the Bundestag for the Democratic Socialist party The Left (DIE LINKE) between 2009 and 2021.
+Stefan Liebich (born 30 December 1972) is the director of the Rosa Luxemburg Stiftung New York Office and was a German politician, who served as a member of the Bundestag for the Democratic Socialist party The Left (DIE LINKE) between 2009 and 2021.

-Life
+Early life and education

 Liebich was born on 30 December 1972 in the East German city of Wismar and spent his childhood in Greifswald.
 In 1983, he moved with his family to Berlin.
 According to Liebich he was approached by the Stasi at the age of 13, who asked him if he could imagine working for them at a later time.
-After completing his Abitur in 1991, he graduated from Beuth University of Applied Sciences Berlin in business economics with a focus on information systems in 1995.
-Liebich is not religious.
+After completing his Abitur in 1991, he graduated from the Berlin University of Applied Sciences and Technology in business economics with a focus on information systems in 1995.
+He is not religious.
+Liebich is married to Hillary Frey and lives with her in Brooklyn, New York.

 Party

-In the GDR Stefan Liebich was a member of the marxist youth organisation FDJ. in 1990, on his 18th birthday, he joined the Party of Democratic Socialism (PDS).
+In the GDR, Stefan Liebich was a member of the marxist youth organisation FDJ. in 1990, on his 18th birthday, he joined the Party of Democratic Socialism (PDS).

 In 1996 and 1998 the PDS in Marzahn elected him as chair of the district.
-In December 1999 he was elected co-chair of the PDS in Berlin.
+In December 1999 he was elected vice-chair of the PDS in Berlin.
 In 2001 he succeeded Petra Pau as chairman of the Berlin PDS and was re-elected in 2003.

 In October 2005 Liebich announced that he would not run for chairman of the Berlin PDS again.
 He proposed Klaus Lederer as his successor.

-He wanted to focus on leading the PDS’s parliamentary group at the Berlin House of Representatives.
+In January 2026 Liebich left DIE LINKE and announced he wants to focus on supporting the Democrats in his new home country.

 Political positions

 Liebich has been known to work for a red-red-green coalition on a federal level.
 Since 2009 he has hosted meetings between the party's MPs to find a common ground.

-He represents the moderate, reformist wing of the party and advocates for an involvement of the party with government.
+He represented the moderate, reformist wing of the party and advocates for an involvement of the party with government.